saros-project/saros/docs/contribute/best-practices.md

 }
 ```

-The code for an Observable becomes therfore much simpler.
+The code for an Observable therefore becomes much simpler.
 It only needs
 to know the `BroadcastListener` and can easily notify all registered
 listeners at once.
 ```java